grubk/GPT-OSS-API-Hosting-for-Vercel/README.md

    python api/app.py
    ```

-The app will be available at `http://localhost:5000/chat`
+The app will be available locally at `http://localhost:5000/chat`